Introduction to Maxformin 750 mg Tablet

 - Treatment of Type 2 Diabetes mellitus

-How Does Maxformin 750 Works
+How Does Maxformin 750 Works?

 Maxformin 750 Tablet PR is an anti-diabetic medication (biguanide).
 It works by lowering glucose production in the liver, delaying the absorption of sugar (glucose) from the intestines, and increasing the body’s sensitivity to insulin.